 There are a few elements that make a post stand out and something that people actually want to read:

-1) Attention-grabbing title – The title of a blog post is really important.
+1) You’ll want an attention-grabbing title – The title of a blog post is really important.
 Do not, I repeat, do not just slap a title on your blog post.
-You have to strategically create a title that a) explains what the post is about and b) grabs attention so that people actually want to read it.
+You have to strategically create a title that a) explains what the post is about and b) grabs attention so that people want to read it.
 Use words that pique interest.

-2) Evokes some sort of emotion – You want your reader to feel something, whether that’s inspired, relieved, motivated…whatever!
+2) Your post needs to evoke some sort of emotion – You want your reader to feel something, whether that’s inspired, relieved, motivated…whatever!

-3) Informative and helpful – What’s in it for your reader?
+3) Your post should be informative and helpful – What’s in it for your reader?
 They have a problem and are looking for a solution.
-Help them solve that problem and show them how you’re the expert that they should hire!
+Help them solve that problem and show them how you’re the expert they should hire!

-4) Easy to read and scannable – Use headings, sub-headings, bold, and bullet points to make your article easy to read, especially to those who just scan through posts (like me).
+4) Your post needs to be easy to read and scannable – Use headings, sub-headings, bold, and bullet points to make your article easy to read, especially for those who scan through posts (like me).
 Also, try to keep your paragraphs to 3 sentences max.
-Nobody likes to read large paragraphs of text!
+Nobody likes to read large sections of text!

-5) Links to related content – Add more value to your post by linking to your other posts.
-Make sure the linked posts are relevant to the topic you’re writing about and stick to about 3 links max.
+5) You should link to related content – Add more value to your post by linking to your other posts.
+Make sure the linked posts are relevant to the topic you’re writing about.

-6) Attractive, on-brand images – No cheesy photos, please!
+6) Add attractive, on-brand images to your post – No cheesy photos, please!
 Add photos that appeal to the reader—AKA your ideal client—and are on-brand with your business.

-7) A Pin for Pinterest – People like to save articles to their Pinterest boards for reference later.
+7) Add a Pin to your post – People like to save articles to their Pinterest boards for reference later.
 Help them do this by including an easy-to-read, attractive pin!
 An added bonus is that when your post is pinned to Pinterest you’re getting more eyes on your post!

 What to Write About